cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 This post is meant by no means to be a complete guide -- I'm still a very beginner with this (for me) new platform.
 I see it more as a constant WIP where I collect tips and tricks and complement my understanding along the way of discovering "the other side".

 For all those of you who are thinking of moving to Mastodon, the best words to describe it over there: friendly and calm 🐘 My experience has been only positive so far (it may of course change, the longer I'm there - but let's hope not 😉).
-The only glitch I experienced: The phone app is a bit laggy and my instance had some capacity/performance issues but I'm optimistic it will improve.
+The only glitch I experienced: The iPhone app "Mastodon" was a bit laggy and my instance had some capacity/performance issues but I'm optimistic it will improve.
 One thing one has to always keep in mind: it's voluntary-based and it’s impressive what people have set up and keep running 👏

 With Mastodon, social media is thought differently and it feels much more like a quiet haven compared to what a busy Facebook or Twitter timeline looks like.
+If you want to know more and why Mastodon won't be exactly like Twitter, [The Conversation](https://theconversation.com/what-is-mastodon-a-social-media-expert-explains-how-the-federated-network-works-and-why-it-wont-be-a-new-twitter-194329) has a good overview.

-I enjoy being over here and my feeling is that conversations are more important than writing posts that generate likes.
+I enjoy being over at Mastodon and my feeling is that conversations are more important than writing posts that generate likes.
 When you start using Mastodon, it really feels like some kind of a Pied Piper vision coming true - and the best part (I think) is actually that it doesn’t have an algorithm that feeds your "news feed" or your "timeline" but it’s really the people you follow and the topics you’re interested in.

 I hope we’ll all be able to maintain this environment (although some changes may be inevitable (and maybe also positive) with so many people coming over and forming the network).
 I'm curious about what the future holds for us 🤗